TurboDebt Takeaways

-Membership for the credit union is limited to those with ties to the armed forces, National Guard, or Department of Defense.
-The credit union offers a number of financial products, such as Navy Federal student loans, credit cards, checking and savings accounts.
+Membership available to individuals with ties to the armed forces, National Guard, or Department of Defense.
+The credit union also offers several other financial products, including Navy Federal student loans, credit cards, and checking and savings accounts.

 Navy Federal CDs are share certificates that are available for three months to seven years terms.
 The minimum deposit is $1,000, but the Share Certificate CD requires a minimum deposit of only $50.